Billionaire Profile

 In-Depth Profile

-Glen Albert Taylor was born on April 20, 1941, in Comfrey, Minnesota.
-Growing up on a dairy farm, he learned the value of hard work.
-He graduated from Comfrey High School in 1959 and went on to receive a Bachelor of Science degree in mathematics, physics, and social studies from Minnesota State University, Mankato, in 1962.
-Later, he obtained an executive MBA from Harvard Business School in 1978.
+Glen Albert Taylor was born on April 20, 1941, in Springfield, Minnesota.
+He grew up on a dairy farm in Comfrey, Minnesota, where he learned the value of hard work.
+He graduated from Comfrey High School in 1959 and received a Bachelor of Science in mathematics, physics, and social studies from Minnesota State University, Mankato in 1962.
+He later earned an executive MBA from Harvard Business School in 1978.

 Rise to Success